 How to maintain momentum with warm leads?

 Even experienced teams make errors that turn warm leads cold or push them toward competitors.
 Understanding these pitfalls helps you avoid them and maintain momentum with interested prospects.
-Here are the most damaging mistakes and how to prevent them.
+Below you’ll find the most damaging mistakes and how to prevent them.

 Mistake 1: using generic messaging

-Generic messages ignore the specific behaviors making each lead unique.
+Because generic messages ignore the specific behaviors making each lead unique, they often fail to resonate.
 A prospect downloading your pricing guide needs different information than one attending your product webinar.
-Sending identical follow-ups to both wastes the opportunity to address their specific needs.
+Therefore, sending identical follow-ups to both wastes the opportunity to address their specific needs.

 Effective segmentation divides warm leads by: